uDALES/u-dales/docs/udales-getting-started.md

 ### macOS

-On macOS, use [Homebrew](https://docs.brew.sh) to to install the required libraries.
+On macOS, use [Homebrew](https://docs.brew.sh) to install the required libraries.
 If you do not have Homebrew installed on your system, install it from the [Homebrew installation page](https://docs.brew.sh/Installation) then, to install all the required dependencies, including support for MPI, run the following commands from your terminal prompt:

 ```sh
 brew update